-This disorder often occurs after a large part of the small intestine (usually two thirds of its length) is removed.
+This disorder often occurs after a large part of the small intestine (usually more than two thirds of its length) is removed.

 Diarrhea is the main symptom.

-After surgery, people are given food and fluids by vein (intravenously).
+After surgery to remove the bowel, people are given food and fluids by vein (intravenously).

 Some people must continue the intravenous feedings for life.